-An authentic recreation of Roosevelt’s Elkhorn Ranch cabin is the first construction project on the Theodore Roosevelt Presidential Library site.
+Help build the authentic recreation of Roosevelt’s Elkhorn Ranch cabin on the Theodore Roosevelt Presidential Library site.

 The Elkhorn Ranch

 The first construction project is perhaps the most creative and audacious!
-Beginning in the fall of 2016, and culminating in the fall of 2018, Theodore Roosevelt's Elkhorn Ranch cabin is being built on the site of the Theodore Roosevelt Presidential Library.
+Theodore Roosevelt's Elkhorn Ranch cabin is being built on the site of the Theodore Roosevelt Presidential Library.
+The project began in the fall of 2016 and will be completed in the fall of 2018,

 Roosevelt's cabin, built in 1884-1885, disappeared from the west bank of the Little Missouri River sometime after 1900, when he ceased to engage in ranch operations in the Dakota badlands.
 The site is a national shrine to TR and conservation, about an hour's drive north of Medora, North Dakota, and is carefully maintained by the National Park Service.